You'll find a downloadable PDF version of Outpost Natural Foods' bylaws HERE.

 Section 5.5 - Telephone Conferences.
 A meeting of the Board may be conducted by means of a telephone conference or other communications equipment whereby all persons participating can hear or otherwise communicate with each other at the same time.
 Participation by such means shall constitute presence in person at such a meeting.
 Telephone conferences shall not be used for the purpose of excluding owners.

 Section 5.7 - Action Without a Meeting.
-Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting, if a written consent to the action is signed by all directors and filed with the minutes of meetings.
+Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting, if a written consent to the action is signed by all directors prior to the action and filed with the minutes of meetings.
 This consent may be given electronically.